Constitution of the Republic of China: Drafting process

 Political Consultative Conference in Chongqing, latest draft of the constitution was discussed by different political parties including Kuomintang and Chinese Communist Party.

 Chiang Kai-shek, chairman of the Nationalist Government, turned the draft approved by the Political Consultative Conference to Hu Shih, rotating chairman of the National Constituent Assembly.

 Wu Zhihui, chairman of the National Constituent Assembly, handed the ratified constitution to Chiang Kai-shek, chairman of the Nationalist Government.

 Content

 Three Principles of the People

-In Article 1, the Republic of China is founded upon the Three Principles of the People (Chinese: 三民主義; pinyin: Sān Mín Zhǔyì), Minzu (民族), Minquan (民權), and Minsheng (民生), roughly defined as nationalism, democracy, and the livelihood of the people.
+In Article 1, the Republic of China is founded upon the Three Principles of the People: Minzu (民族), Minquan (民權), and Minsheng (民生), roughly defined as nationalism, democracy, and the livelihood of the people.
 It establishes China as a "democratic republic of the People, by the people, and for the people."
 Article 2 affirms that national sovereignty is derived from the citizenry.
 According to Article 3, people of ROC nationality are citizens of the Republic of China.
 Finally, Article 5 guarantees equality among the nation's ethnic groups.